-Training Package: BSB Business Services RTO: 90490 - Trustees of the Roman Catholic Church for the Diocese of Parramatta Category: B - Board Develo B - Board Developed Course 2 Units Preliminar y Course Unit Value: 2 Units HSC Cour se Duration: 2 years Qualification: BSB30120 Certific cate III in Business Contributes to the ATAR: Yes Work Placement 70 hours Course Description & Content: This qualification reflects the role of individuals in a variety of Business Services job roles.
-It i likely that these individuals are establishing their own work performance.
-Individuals in these roles carry out a range of routine procedural, clerical, administrative of operational tasks that require technology and business skills.
+Training Training Package: BSB Business Service BSB Business Services RTO: 90490 - Trustees of th 90490 - Trustees of the Roman Catholic Church for the Diocese of Parramatta Category: B - Board Developed B - Board Developed Course Linit \ /al··a· 2 Units Preliminary Co 2 Units Preliminary Course Unit Value: 2 Units HSC Course Duration: 2 years Qualification: BSB30120 Certificate III in Business Contributes to the ATAR: Yes Work Placement 70 hours 70 hours Course Description & Content: This qualification reflects the role of individuals in a variety of Business Services job roles.
+It is likely that these individuals are establishing their own work performance.
+Individuals in these roles carry out a range of routine procedural, clerical, administrative or operational tasks that require technology and business skills.
 They apply a broad range of competencies using some discretion, judgement and relevant theoretical knowledge.
-They ma provide technical advice and support to a team.
-It may lead to occupations such as a Secretary, Office Administrator, Data Entry Clerk of Personal Assistant.
+They may provide technical advice and support to a team.
+It may lead to occupations such as a Secretary, Office Administrator, Data Entry Clerk or Personal Assistant.
 This course is suitable for students who have a helpful and courteous manner, have a good eye for detail, have the ability to work with others within the workplace and possess good communication and excellent customer service skills.
-Units Include: BSBCRT311 BSBPEF201 BSBSUS211 BSBTWK301 BSBWHS311 BSBXCM301 BSBTEC201 BSBTEC301 BSBTEC302 BSBWRT311 BSBPEF301 BSBOPS304 BSBINS302 Apply critical thinking skills in a team environment Support personal wellbeing in the workplace Participate in sustainable work practices Use inclusive work practices Assist with maintaining workplace safety Engage in workplace communication Use business software applications Design and produce business documents Design and produce spreadsheets Write simple documents Organise personal work priorities Deliver and monitor a service to customers Organise workplace information Eligibility for Qualification: Students assesse eligible for Certific d as fulfilling the requirements for all the units in the 240 hour course will be cate III in Business.
-Students achieving at least one unit of competency will n AQF Statement of Attainment showing partial completion of their Cost: • 75 is added to school fees for this course for consumables.
+Units Include: BSBCRT311 Apply critical thinking skills in a team environment BSBPEF201 Support personal wellbeing in the workplace BSBSUS211 Participate in sustainable work practices BSBTWK301 Use inclusive work practices BSBWHS311 Assist with maintaining workplace safety BSBXCM301 Engage in workplace communication BSBTEC201 Use business software applications BSBTEC301 Design and produce business documents BSBTEC302 Design and produce spreadsheets

+BSBWRT311 Write simple documents BSBPEF301 Organise personal work priorities BSBOPS304 Deliver and monitor a service to customers BSBINS302 Organise workplace information Eligibility for Qualification: Students assessed as fulfilling the requirements for all the units in the 240 hour course will be eligible for Certificate III in Business .
+Students achieving at least one unit of competency will be eligible for an AQF Statement of Attainment showing partial completion of their qualification.
+Cost: An annual fee of \$75 i An annual fee of \$75 is added to school fees for this course for consumables.